k8-proxy/aws-jmeter-test-engine/README.md

 There are 2 ways to run CloudFormation script in aws:

 1. Using Console

-   - Find CloudFormation Service in AWS console from Services -> Search for CloudFormation
-   - Click on Create Stack
-   - Select Upload Template
-   - Click Next
-   - Give stack name
-   - Click next until it says create and then click create.
+   - Click Launch Stack and click next until it says create and then click create.
 (Tick confirm box whenever it asks for confirmation)

 | Region           | Stack                                                                                                                                                                                                                                                                                                                                      |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|